ale-floc/tidysorter/README.md

 $ tidysorter --help
 usage: tidysorter.py [-h] [-f FOLDER] [-s] [-S] [-v] [source_folder]

-Effortlessly organize your files into neatly categorized folders, making it easier to prepare for system formatting or reinstallation, or simply to clean up cluttered directories filled with accumulated files.
-Compatible with macOS, Linux, and Windows.

 positional arguments:
   source_folder         The source folder to sort